canjs/can-derive/README.md

 `derivedList.each(fn) --> DerivedList`

 Iterates through the DerivedList, calling a function for each element.
 The elements provided inside the function will be the elements *in the source list*.
-The filtered list will be updated only if the outcome of the predicate function changes.

 ### Other can.List methods

-Since DerivedList is a [can.List](http://canjs.com/docs/can.List.html), the following methods are also available:
+Since DerivedList inherites from [can.List](http://canjs.com/docs/can.List.html), the following methods are also available:

 - [filter](http://canjs.com/docs/can.List.prototype.filter.html)
 - [indexOf](http://canjs.com/docs/can.List.prototype.indexOf.html)